tvaroska/docstate/memory-bank/progress.md

 ## Current Status

-**Project Phase**: State Machine Implementation with SQLAlchemy Integration
+**Project Phase**: State Machine Implementation with SQLAlchemy Integration and Build System Modernization

-DocState is currently in the implementation phase with a focus on building the core state machine and integrating with SQLAlchemy ORM.
-We have established the technology stack (Python 3.12+, SQLAlchemy with Alembic) and are now implementing the core functionality.
+DocState is currently in the implementation phase with a focus on building the core state machine, integrating with SQLAlchemy ORM, and upgrading the build system to uv.
+We have established the technology stack (Python 3.12+, SQLAlchemy with Alembic, uv) and are now implementing the core functionality.

 ## What Works

-Implementation has begun with focus on the state machine core:
+Implementation has begun with focus on the state machine core and build system improvements:

 1. **Technology Stack**: Python 3.12+ with SQLAlchemy ORM and Alembic migrations
 2. **Core Architecture**: The state machine architecture has been implemented
 3. **SQLAlchemy Models**: Initial database models have been defined
 4. **State Transition Registry**: Core mechanism for registering and validating transitions
 5. **Basic Transaction Management**: Framework for atomic state transitions
+6. **Build System**: Converted from Poetry to uv with pyproject.toml configuration

 ## What's Left to Build